 Program: M.A., Political Science

 The graduate program in Political Science is a liberal arts program based upon superior undergraduate preparation.
 It requires a higher level of achievement and places greater emphasis on independent study and research than does the baccalaureate program.
-Department evaluation and approval are required for admission to either classified or unclassified graduate standing.
+Department evaluation and approval are required for admission to either classified or conditionally classified graduate standing.
 Additional information regarding classification standing is listed in the program requirements below and in the Graduate Programs section of this Catalog.

 Areas of specialization offered are as follows: